-Employees who are promoted shall receive a promotional increment in the amount of three and one-half percent (3.5%) of the midpoint of the salary scale they are exiting added to his/her base rate of pay, or an increment which will bring them to the minimum of the new scale, whichever is greater.
-However, in no event will the employee's pay rate exceed the top of their new scale, except as provided for in the Letter of Understanding dated 6/19/00 RE: "Promotional Increments and Implementation of New Section 602.02".
+Employees who are promoted shall receive a promotional increment in the amount of three percent (3%) or the start rate of the new scale, whichever is greater.
+However, in no event will the employee's pay rate exceed the top of their new scale.